juliocesarscheidt/ecs-job/README.md

 # login into the ECR, build the image, creates the repository (if doesn't exist) and pushes the image to the repository
 make push-image

-# create the backend bucket on S3 (if doesn't exist), initializes the terraform, create the workspaces, validate and do the plan
+# create the backend bucket on S3 (if doesn't exist, this could take a few minutes), initializes the terraform, create the workspaces, validate and do the plan
 make init

 # apply the previous plan